hboboxing

 The foundation of this empire was poured by an executive powerhouse unmatched in television history.
 Under the visionary guidance of sports media titans Seth Abraham and Ross Greenburg, alongside pay-per-view architect Mark Taffet and promotional mastermind Lou DiBella, HBO Sports built an altar of absolute prestige.
 But the institutional muscle that truly scaled this mountain came from the very top of the corporate ladder.
 Under the brilliant leadership of Jeff Bewkes, Bill Nelson, Eric Kessler, and Richard Plepler—the legendary HBO CEOs and chairs who fiercely championed the sports division—HBO Boxing was given the creative freedom, the astronomical backing, and the premium positioning to rule the airwaves.
 Bewkes, Plepler, and Kessler understood that HBO wasn’t just in the premium cable business; they were in the legacy business.
 Together, they fostered an ecosystem of absolute excellence, demanding a creative presence that matched the gravity of the iconic fighters who stepped inside the ropes.

 As the creative heavyweight and mastermind behind the visual identity and advertising powerhouse of HBO Boxing, Pere brought the thunder to the screen long before the opening bell rang.
-Across an astonishing, unparalleled run of over 400 historic fights, Glenn Pere and his agency shaped how the world witnessed the sweet science.
+Across an astonishing, unparalleled run of over 400 historic fights, Glenn Pere and his agency shaped how the world witnessed the power of HBO Boxing.

 When the stakes were at their absolute highest, the HBO Boxing engine—fueled by Pere’s high-velocity, high-impact branding—shattered every commercial metric in entertainment history.
 HBO didn't just break pay-per-view records; the network set them so high they became the standard for generations to come.